-Combat Water Survival training develops your confidence in the water.
+Combat water survival training develops your confidence in the water.
 All recruits must pass the minimum requirement level of Combat Water Survival-4 (CWS-4), which requires recruits to perform a variety of water survival and swimming techniques.
-If recruits meet the CWS-4 requirements, you may upgrade to a higher level.
-All recruits train in the camouflage utility uniform, but if upgraded you may be required to train in full combat gear, which includes a rifle, helmet, flak jacket and pack.
+If recruits meet the CWS-4 requirements, they may upgrade to a higher level.
+All recruits train in the camouflage utility uniform, but if upgraded, they may be required to train in full combat gear, which includes a rifle, helmet, flak jacket and pack.

 "We have two missions in the Marine Corps -- to win battles and make Marines," said Col. Bob Hayes, assistant deputy chief of staff for operations and training at the recruit depot here.
 "The Crucible is one piece of that effort."

 The Crucible emphasizes trainee teamwork under stress.
-"Recruits get eight hours of sleep during the entire 54 hour exercise," said Sgt.
+"Recruits get eight hours of sleep during the entire 54-hour exercise," said Sgt.
 Roger Summers, a Delta Company drill instructor in the 1st Recruit Training Battalion at Parris Island.
-"They get two-and-a-half Meals Ready to Eat (MREs) and they are responsible for rationing out the food to themselves.
+"They get 2½ Meals Ready to Eat [MREs], and they are responsible for rationing out the food to themselves.
 Then we put them through tough physical activities like road marches and night infiltration courses.
 They march about 40 miles in those 54 hours."

 One recruit put it best.
 "I am going to finish this," he said.
 "And when I do, it will be the most positive thing I have done in my life."

-Each event has a number of "warrior stations" each team of recruits must work together to overcome or solve.
-Each station is named for a Marine hero and the drill instructor has a recruit read a brief explanation of how the hero's actions exemplify the Corps and its values.
+Each event has a number of "warrior stations" that each team of recruits must work together to overcome or solve.
+Each station is named for a Marine hero, and the drill instructor has a recruit read a brief explanation of how the hero's actions exemplify the Corps and its values.